paprikrumplikas/dapp-nftcardgame/NOTES.md

        2. project specific
           1. update tailwind.config.css with provided stuff
           2. aquire assets folder with provided stuff
-          3. acquire OnboardModal.jsx @note this a basic, often used web3 component that check that everything is setup properly
+          3. acquire OnboardModal.jsx @note this a basic, often used web3 component that check that everything is setup properly.
+Put a self-closing OnbaordMocal tag in main.jsx.
              1. that core wallet is installed
              2. that we are connected the wallet
              3. that we are connected to the right network